teragrid/dgrid/docs/abci-cli.rst

-This is a very simple application, but between ``counter`` and ``kvstore``, its easy to see how you can build out arbitrary application states on top of the ABCI. `Hyperledger's
+This is a very simple application, but between ``counter`` and ``kvstore``, its easy to see how you can build out arbitrary application states on top of the asura. `Hyperledger's
-Burrow <https://github.com/hyperledger/burrow>`__ also runs atop ABCI, bringing with it Ethereum-like accounts, the Ethereum virtual-machine, Monax's permissioning scheme, and native contracts extensions.
+Burrow <https://github.com/hyperledger/burrow>`__ also runs atop asura, bringing with it Ethereum-like accounts, the Ethereum virtual-machine, Monax's permissioning scheme, and native contracts extensions.